 - Who will be your successor?
-Will you hire someone from the outside or someone from inside?
+Will you hire someone from outside or inside?
 If you can’t develop talent from within, you’ll have to look outside.

 - What are the leadership competencies that are important to this position?
 Strategic thinking, risk taking or talent management?

-- What are the technical competencies that are important for this position?
-These will be specific for your industry.
+- What are the technical competencies that are important to this position?
+These will be specific to your industry.

 It’s always helpful if you have a board or advisory panel that can help you make the transition.
-Even if it’s a coach, mentor, or a CEO who’s gone through the same transition before, it’s helpful to have outside help.
+Whether it’s a coach, mentor or a CEO who’s gone through the same transition before, it’s helpful to have outside help.

 Naturally there are some mistakes you’ll want to avoid.
 For instance:

-- Do not neglect the plan – Putting the plan off until you are trouble will likely make the transition, and the decisions necessary to make that transition, difficult.
+- Do not neglect the plan – Putting off the plan until you are in trouble will likely make the transition and the decisions necessary to make that transition difficult.

 - Don’t be rushed – On the other hand, don’t feel pressured to maintain a schedule if circumstances make the transition tough.
 The plan is a flexible guideline and not a rigid law.

-- Don’t micromanage – Once you hire your successor, back away and let him or her do their job.
+- Don’t micromanage – Once you hire your successor, back away and let that person do his or her job.